Erasmus+ traineeship grant

 • Please also see: Regulations for studying abroad

-• PhD students short term blended mobility can be carried out where the short-term physical mobility (5-30 days) may or may not be preceded or followed by a virtual activity and there is no ECTS credits requirement.
+• Doctoral students participating in short-term blended mobility: the physical mobility (5–30 days) may, but does not have to, be preceded or followed by a virtual component, and earning credits is not mandatory.

 Deadlines and application documents